0x0f906/cerboGX-nodeRED-night-flow/README.md

 <img src="/Screenshot from 2023-02-04 11-18-58.png" alt="screenshot" title="screenshot">

-This flow is written to control the display of a device using the Node-RED platform.
+This flow is written to control the display a CerboGX using Node-RED.
 It sets the display to turn on for 60 seconds at sunset and remain on full time at sunrise.
 If Node-RED is already installed locally on the device, the ssh module is not necessary.

 Requirements: